Notuom/gpmdp-output/README.md

 ## Configuration

 Open the gpmdp_output.js file in a text editor and change the variables described at the beginning of the file.
+This configuration allows you to change the track format, album art size and so forth.

+By default, all files will be written in the same folder as the script.
+This can also be changed by using the configuration.

 # Special thanks